A Hodge-Tate decomposition with rigid analytic coefficients: Preliminaries

+\end{definition} \begin{remark} As we will see later in Proposition \ref{Prop: approximating sheaves are small v-sheaves}, $\cj{\Gs}$ is a $v$-sheaf, such that we get the same result if we compute the quotient in the category of $v$-sheaves instead. \end{remark}

 We now introduce a relative variant of the locally $p$-divisible rigid groups of \cite[§6]{heuer2023padic}. \begin{definition} Let $\Gs$ be a commutative smooth $X$-group. \begin{enumerate} \item We say that $\Gs$ is an analytic $p$-divisible $X$-group if $\Gs=\widehat{\Gs}$ and $[p]\colon\Gs \rightarrow \Gs$ is finite étale and surjective (\cite[Def.
-4.1]{Farg22}). \item We say that $\Gs$ is a locally $p$-divisible $X$-group if $\log\colon \widehat{\Gs} \rightarrow \ga$ is étale and surjective. \end{enumerate} \end{definition}
+4.1]{Farg22}). \item We say that $\Gs$ is a locally $p$-divisible $X$-group if $\log_{\Gs}\colon \widehat{\Gs} \rightarrow \ga$ is étale and surjective. \end{enumerate} \end{definition}

-\begin{example} \begin{enumerate} \item Vector bundles $\ga \rightarrow X$ are analytic $p$-divisible groups. \item Étale commutative $X$-group are locally $p$-divisible groups. \item Let $G$ be a (locally) $p$-divisible rigid group over $K$, then $G_X$ is a (locally) $p$-divisible $X$-group.
+\begin{example} \begin{enumerate} \item Any analytic $p$-divisible group (e.g. a vector bundle) is locally $p$-divisible \cite[§4]{Farg22}. \item Let $G$ be a (locally) $p$-divisible rigid group over $K$, then $G_X$ is a (locally) $p$-divisible $X$-group.
 Examples of locally $p$-divisible rigid groups include $G=\G_a$, $\G_m$ or more generally all commutative connected algebraic groups $G$ over $K$ \cite[Example 6.9]{heuer2023padic}. \item If $\Gs$ contains an open subgroup $U\sub \Gs$ with $[p]\colon U \rightarrow U$ étale surjective, then $\Gs$ is locally $p$-divisible \cite[Prop.
 3.2.4(3)]{heuer2024curve}.
 If $X=\Spa(K,\Os_K)$ for algebraically closed $K$, the converse is true \cite[Prop.
-6.10]{heuer2023padic}. \item Let $X$ be a smooth rigid space and $\As \rightarrow X$ be a relative abeloid variety, i.e. a proper smooth commutative $X$-group with geometrically connected fibres.
-Then $[p]\colon \As \rightarrow \As$ is surjective, such that $\As$ is locally $p$-divisible, by the previous point. \item Let $\Gs \rightarrow X$ denote the analytification of a smooth commutative group scheme $\Gs^{\alg} \rightarrow X^{\alg}$ where $X^{\alg}$ is a smooth algebraic variety over $K$.
+6.10]{heuer2023padic}. \item Let $X$ be a rigid space and $\As \rightarrow X$ be a relative abeloid variety, i.e. a proper smooth commutative $X$-group with geometrically connected fibres.
+Then $[p]\colon \As \rightarrow \As$ is surjective, such that $\As$ is locally $p$-divisible, by the previous point. \item Let $\Gs \rightarrow X$ denote the analytification of a smooth commutative group scheme $\Gs^{\alg} \rightarrow X^{\alg}$ where $X^{\alg}$ is an algebraic variety over $K$.
 Then $\Gs$ is locally $p$-divisible \cite[Lemma 3.2.6]{heuer2024curve}. \end{enumerate} \end{example}